South Africa holidaysA self-styled "World in One Country"

 I've probably travelled in South Africa for more than two years in total, and I've yet to exhaust its incredible variety.
 Obvious favourites spots include Cape Town and the Kruger Park, but I'm equally drawn to lesser-known highlights such as the remote Kgalagadi Transfrontier Park and Augrabies Falls National Park in the little-visited Northern Cape.

-Popular South Africa safaris
+Popular Republic of South Africa safaris

 These popular itineraries can be customised to match your budget and travel dates